FUCT (clothing): Work and collaborations

 Throughout the 1990s FUCT partnered with photographers Larry Clark and Shawn Mortenson on multiple campaigns.
 The subjects of Mortenson's campaigns include Kate Moss, Snoop Dogg, The Notorious B.I.G., and Keith Richards.

 In 1998, artist Kaws enlisted Brunetti to collaborate on an advertisement for design house Calvin Klein.

-In collaboration with Beastie Boys rapper Mike D’s clothing brand, X-Large, Fuct opened the doors of its first brick-and-mortar location, X-FUCT, in 1993.
+In collaboration with clothing brand, X-Large, Fuct opened the doors of its first brick-and-mortar location, X-FUCT, in 1993.
 Located in Los Angeles, CA, X-FUCT’s interior was modeled to resemble a deli; this design included the use of repurposed deli meat counters as displays for the merchandise.
 X-FUCT released limited collaborative runs throughout the store’s operation in addition to stocking the brands’ respective products.
 After X-FUCT closed, Brunetti resumed operation of FUCT at his Hollywood Hills home.

 In 2008, FUCT launched its SSDD (Same Shit, Different Day) line of merchandise in Japan.
 The design language incorporated motifs inspired by the American counter-cultural movements of the 1960s and 70's.

 In 2018, FUCT partnered with Los Angeles-based streetwear brand FTP to release a pair of collaborative capsules.

 In 2019, FUCT partnered with Richardson Magazine to release a capsule collection.
 The release included previous FUCT designs co-branded with the Richardson logo.